 Schools & Research

-The Tudor Hall house: Find out who lived here and how, over the centuries, they improved the house by adding chimneys and new windows.
+Life in the 16th Century: Find out who lived here and how, over the centuries, they improved the house by adding chimneys and new windows.
 Study the building materials from wattle and daub to Tudor and modern bricks.
 Look for the original carpenter’s marks and witch marks!

 Guided walks: Walk around the old town to find out more about why the town is here and how the arrival of stage coaches and the coming of the railway altered the town.
 Or study the different construction methods and materials used to build the houses in the High Street.
 Old Amersham is an excellent contrast to other more modern towns for local history studies.